 For more government resources that will help women owned businesses reach their fullest potential, visit business.usa.gov.
 On the website, you will find a questionnaire to fill out.
 This questionnaire serves the purpose of helping you discover government contracting.
 Once you have completed the questionnaire, you will be taken to a page that supplies you with a list of federal government programs you may be able to qualify for.

 On the USA.gov website, you’ll also find a resource list for any businesses considered to be socially or economically disadvantaged.
 There are national, state, and local listing to choose from.
 For programs in your area, you can search the USA.gov website by plugging in your ZIP code.

 Need additional information related to woman-owned business tax benefits and other business tax information?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.